-Notably in more recent times, there have been significant 'pressure' applied by the Commissioner to the use of a company in a tax structuring arrangement, in particular where the company is a corporate beneficiary of a trust:
+Notably in more recent times, there has been significant 'pressure' applied by the Commissioner to the use of this tax structuring arrangement:

 - (i) The extension of Division 7A to unpaid trust distributions 'owing' to a corporate beneficiary (including the nuanced application of Division 7A by subdivision EA) TR 2010/3 (withdrawn) and more recently by TD 2022/11; - (ii) The application of section 100A to unpaid trust distributions more generally1 (noting the decisions in Guardian AIT2 and BBlood Enterprises matter3); - (iii) The application of Part IVA to arrangements which included a circular trust distribution to a company, the company re-distributing the income in the form of a fully franked dividend to the trust and the trust the distributing the franked dividend to a tax advantaged entity (Guardian AIT); - (iv) The more general application of Part IVA to trust arrangements for: - a. personal service arrangements (Tupicoff, Gulland, Watson & Pincus4) where the taxpayer has used a trust structure; - b.
 The Commissioner's PCG 2021/4 (Profit allocation rules for professionals); and - c.
-The Commissioner's successful argument in Minerva5 that a discretionary trust's distribution was based on achieving a tax benefit for the relevant taxpayer. - (v) The Commissioner's clear tax interpretation demarcation between the term 'debt' and an 'unpaid distribution' (equitable obligation) refer inter alia to TR 2015/4 (application of section 152-20), bad debt provision (section 25-35), section 109F (private company debt forgiveness) and the complementary application of section 109C, Division 245 ITAA 1997 (Commercial Debt Forgiveness issues); and - (vi) The problematic use of Dividend Access Shares ("DAS") in a private company where the DAS are held by a discretionary trust (value shifting provisions - Division 745 ITAA 1997) in addition to the longer-term difficulty for shareholders who wish to satisfy the small business participation percentage criteria (section 152-70) for the purposes of accessing the Division 152 ITAA 1997 Small Business CGT Concessions.
+The Commissioner's successful argument in Minerva5 that a discretionary trust's distribution was based on achieving a tax benefit for the relevant taxpayer. - (v) The Commissioner's clear tax interpretation demarcation between the term 'debt' and an 'unpaid distribution' (equitable obligation) - refer inter alia to TR 2015/4 (application of section 152-20), bad debt provision (section 25-35), section 109F (private company debt forgiveness) and the complementary application of section 109C, Division 245 ITAA 1997 (Commercial Debt Forgiveness issues); and - (vi) The problematic use of Dividend Access Shares ("DAS") in a private company where the DAS are held by a discretionary trust (value shifting provisions Division 745 ITAA 1997) in addition to the longer-term difficulty for shareholders who wish to satisfy the small business participation percentage criteria (section 152-70) for the purposes of accessing the Division 152 ITAA 1997 Small Business CGT Concessions.